 Drivers who made the most birthday appearances

-There are only six drivers who have raced on their birthday on more than one occasion.
+There are only seven drivers who have raced on their birthday on more than one occasion.
 Andrea de Cesaris and Fernando Alonso are the only drivers who have raced on their birthday three times.
 De Cesaris retired on all three birthday appearances, while Alonso finished in the top ten on all three of his birthday appearances with a best result of fifth at the 2012 Hungarian Grand Prix.

 Youngest and Oldest birthdays celebrated